deco3500-2018/Passionfruit/README.md

 [Figma Child v2 Prototype](https://www.figma.com/file/cqpisfO3QWWrOmy0g2jqjy/NEW-Child-Prototype)
 [Figma Parent Prototype](https://www.figma.com/file/nzJvonccucP9gDNFjf1rIL/NEW-Parents-app)

 The functional prototype can be set up by hosting the files in the prototype folder.
 A MySQL database is needed as the data is stored there.
+The database file (.sql) is included inside the prototype folder.
 Once hosted, start navigation from the index.html file.